Comparison of modern open-source visual SLAM approaches: Abstract

 \section{Abstract}

-SLAM is one of the most fundamental areas of research in robotics and computer vision.
-State of the art solutions has advanced significantly in terms of accuracy and stability.
-Unfortunately, not all the approaches are available as open-source solutions and free to use.
-The results of some of them are difficult to reproduce, and there is a lack of comparison on common datasets.
-In our work, we make a comparative analysis of state-of-the-art open-source methods.
-We assess the algorithms based on accuracy, computational performance, robustness, and fault tolerance.
-Moreover, we present a comparison of datasets as well as an analysis of algorithms from a practical point of view.
-The findings of the work raise several crucial questions for SLAM researchers. \keywords{SLAM \and VIO \and Benchmarking \and SLAM comparison}
+Simultaneous localization and mapping (SLAM) is one of the fundamental areas of research in robotics and environment reconstruction.
+State-of-the-art solutions have advanced significantly in terms of mapping quality, localization accuracy and robustness.
+It becomes possible due to modern stable solvers in the back-end, efficient outlier rejection techniques and diversified front-end: unique features, topologically segmented landmarks, and high-quality sensors.
+Among the variety of open-source solutions, several promising approaches provide results which are difficult to be reproduced on standard datasets, especially if there is no description for dataset adaptation.
+The goal of the article is to figure out, which techniques of robots' localization are the most promising for further use in related disciplines for engineers and researchers.
+The main contribution is a comparative analysis of state-of-the-art open-source Visual SLAM methods in terms of localization precision for versatile environments.
+The algorithms are assessed based on accuracy, computational performance, robustness and fault tolerance.
+Additionally, the survey and comparison of the datasets used for methods evaluation are provided as well as practical recommendations of usage scenarios for further research. \keywords{SLAM \and VIO \and Benchmarking \and SLAM comparison}